 We got a lot of positive, hilarious attention for our “cute tent” and the fact that we slept with our feet outside of the door every night.
 If you’re someone that can’t curl up into a ball and pass out instantly in the comfort of others touching you, then invest in a big tent.

+I recommend researching online and reading reviews before you invest in a big tent.
 Also make sure you bring mattress pads, so you don’t wake up with a stiff back.

 Mistake #3: Three phones, zero portable chargers